 But ego doesn’t want to hear about small steps!
 It just wants to get to the destination.

 I’ve struggled with this many times in my life.
 I always wanted to be half way there rather than accept and fully own my starting point.
 But the only way to find your inner drive is to let go and surrender to the present moment.
 You must respect the steps you have to take today in order to move forward.

 Your drive moves through without avoidance.

-I ask you to honour your inner drive and be fully present with what it is telling you – right now.
+I ask you to honour and find your inner drive by being fully present with what it is telling you – right now.
 Stop skipping through and simply ticking off the to do list.
 A real driven woman is so much more than that.
 She’s not about achieving, but about making conscious, proactive decisions and committing to the small steps that are right in front of her.